ZenMastersTeam/Zen-UV/mkdocs/tutorial/emergency_light_translate.md

 2. Press [Unmark all](../unwrap.md#unmark-all) button in [Unwrap](../unwrap.md) tab to clear all existing Seams and Sharp edges.

 3. Let's check than there are no islands marked as [Finished](../unwrap.md#finishing-system).
-[Finished](../unwrap.md#finishing-system) tags helps to visually control islands state (finished/not finished) and prevents Zen Unwrap operator to unwrap[Finished](../unwrap.md#tag-finished) islands.
+[Finished](../unwrap.md#finishing-system) tags helps to visually control islands state (finished/not finished) and prevents Zen Unwrap operator to unwrap [Finished](../unwrap.md#tag-finished) islands.
     - Select all polygons.
     - Expand [Finished](../unwrap.md#finishing-system) panel in [Unwrap](../unwrap.md) tab and press [Tag Unfinished](../unwrap.md#tag-unfinished).